Help us improve your experience.

 Ansible is an IT automation framework that is used for infrastructure configuration management.
 You use Ansible modules, which are discrete units of code, to perform specific functions on a managed node.
 You can execute individual modules on remote hosts to perform ad-hoc tasks, or you can execute modules through playbooks.

 Ansible and Juniper Networks provide Ansible modules that you can use to manage Junos devices.
-The Juniper Networks Ansible modules are grouped and distributed through Ansible roles and collections, which are hosted in the Ansible Galaxy repository.
+The Juniper Networks Ansible modules are grouped and distributed through Ansible collections, which are hosted in the Ansible Galaxy repository.
 Table 1 outlines the different content sets available for managing Junos devices.

 Table 1: Ansible Content Sets for Managing Junos Devices